anjansharmasid/task-manager-app/backend/README.md

+The backend is a java spring-boot 3.5 application

 System requirements:
 - GIT client
 - Java 17 +
 - Maven 3.5

 How to install the application:
 - Clone repo:   git clone https://github.com/anjansharmasid/task-manager-app.git